Rules of the British Society for Immunology (the “Rules”)

 The British Society for Immunology’s (the Society) governing instrument is its Articles of Association (the Articles).

-3. Up to four trustees, who need not be members of the Society, or have expertise in immunology, but who may have specialist expertise in areas such as finance or governance, may be co-opted by the trustees at the trustees' discretion.
+6. Up to four additional trustees, who need not be members of the Society, or have expertise in immunology, but who may have specialist expertise in areas such as finance or governance, may be co-opted by the trustees at the trustees' discretion.

-5. Separate to the board of Trustees, the Society will elect four ‘Secretaries’.
+8. Separate to the board of trustees, the Company Law Members of the Society will elect four ‘Secretaries’.
 These Secretary roles are: Public Engagement Secretary, Education Secretary, Groups & Meetings Secretary and Congress Secretary.
-These roles are elected by the membership from the membership, and have defined areas of responsibility.
+These roles are elected by the Company Law Membersfrom amongst the Company Law Members, and have defined areas of responsibility.
 They will attend one trustee board meeting a year in an advisory role, and will work closely with the Society’s staff team on their particular areas of work.
-The Secretaries are not trustees or company law secretaries and do not have the powers of the Society’s trustees or secretary under company law or the Articles.
+The Secretaries are not trustees or company law secretaries and do not have the powers of the Society’s trustees or secretary under company 181217 Ver.05 law or the Articles.
 They have no legal obligation for the Society, nor do they have the power to make budgetary decisions, without approval from the board of Trustees.

-They may however, in the case of the Congress Secretary and Groups & Meetings Secretary be asked to chair relevant committees as required (eg. Congress Committee or Groups & Meetings Committee), and the Public Engagement and Education Secretaries will be part of the Society’s Forum outlined below.
-Secretaries serve a single term of four years and he or she may not stand again for election as a Secretary until one year has elapsed since their demission from office.
+9. The Congress Secretary and Groups & Meetings Secretary be asked to chair relevant committees as required (e.g. Congress Committee or Groups & Meetings Committee).
+The Public Engagement and Education Secretaries will be part of the Society’s Forum outlined below.
+Secretaries shall serve a single term of four years and upon the expiry of this term may not stand again for election as a Secretary until one year has elapsed since their retirement from office.

-6. All full Members of the Society are entitled to stand in a Secretary election, including serving trustees.
+10. All Company Law Members of the Society are entitled to stand in a Secretary election, including serving trustees.
 However, holding dual trustee and Secretary roles is not recommended due to potential conflicts of interest and workload.

-e. the Chair of the Forum, elected in accordance with Rule 9;
+e.
+The Chair of the Forum, elected in accordance with Rules 18 -27 below;

 i.
 One regional representative – Scotland;